 The week after Thanksgiving is traditionally the week we host our annual Friendsgiving celebration at the barn (a combination Thanksgiving/Christmas party).
 This chilly potluck is a coat and mittens affair, but it is a lot of fun and a great opportunity for our barn family to celebrate the season together.

-For us, Thanksgiving will always be the official start of our holiday season and the countdown to Christmas.
+For us, Thanksgiving will always be the official start of our winter holiday season and the countdown to Christmas.
 Because, while they all have their charms, I have to admit that Christmas remains my favorite holiday.
 I love the piney smell that a fresh cut tree brings into our old farmhouse.
-I love the odd assortment of decorations that the family have gathered over the years (the kids each get to pick one new decoration a year) and the warmth of the golden lights strung from its boughs.
+I love the odd assortment of ornaments that the family have gathered over the years (the kids each get to pick one new ornament a year) and the warmth of the golden lights strung from its boughs.
 I love the rich aroma of wood smoke from the fire, pinecones, and scented candles that fills the house.
 I love carefully selecting a meaningful gift for each of my family members and the sense of satisfaction I get as I place each neatly wrapped package under the tree.

 Christmas in our house is a weeklong affair involving a Christmas ballet performance hosted by our local ballet school (it may not be a professional production but the tiny kids in tutus are just adorable), a visit to the bookstore to purchase a holiday book and hot chocolate, a family movie night out, and of course, our Christmas Eve church service.